 Joint Aviation Authorities.
-Joint Aviation Requirements -Operations.
+Joint Aviation Requirements - Operations.
 Commercial Air Transportation (Aeroplanes).
 1.1045 "Operations Manual - structure and contents."
 March 1, 1998.

 The Flight Safety Foundation (FSF) Approach-and-landing Accident Reduction (ALAR) Task Force has produced this briefing note to help prevent ALAs, including those involving controlled flight into terrain.
-The briefing note is based on the task force's data-driven conclusions and recommendations, as well as data from the U.S.
+The briefing note is based on the task force's data-driven conclusions and recommendations, as well as data from the U.S. Commercial Aviation Safety Team (CAST) Joint Safety Analysis Team (JSAT) and the European Joint Aviation Authorities Safety Strategy Initiative (JSSI).

-Strategy Initiative (JSSI).
-The briefing note has been prepared primarily for operators and pilots of turbine-powered airplanes with underwing-mounted engines (but can be adapted for fuselage-mounted turbine engines, turboproppowered aircraft and piston-powered aircraft) and with the following:
+The briefing note has been prepared primarily for operators and pilots of turbine-powered airplanes with underwing-mounted engines (but can be adapted for fuselage-mounted turbine engines, turboprop-powered aircraft and piston-powered aircraft) and with the following: